 What led you to tell this particular story?

-To what extent is fly fishing a part of your life?
+To what extent is this sport a part of your life?

 What do you hope young readers will learn from your book?